JoeZhao527/Segment-Turtle/README.md

 `metrics.json`: Contains the losses and intermediate validation mIoU during training process

-`model_best.pth`: The best checkpoint selected based on the validation performance.
+`model_best.pth`: which is the best checkpoint selected based on the validation performance.
 We used that to perform prediction and testing on test set

-`coco_instances_results.json` (mask-rcnn): contains the prediction results for the test set, based on the best model checkpoint during training.
-See `instance_analysis.ipynb` for an demo of processing the file, evaluation and analysis.
-The json is structured as following:
+For Mask R-CNN and DPMR, the prediction results are output in `coco_instances_results.json`:

 ```python
 {